 This is where your relationship with the customer becomes very important.
 If they trust you, they're more likely to be transparent and communicate their needs.
 This will allow your team to pivot and create a personalized experience based on their feedback.

 Just because a customer has already completed your onboarding process, doesn't mean they can't go through it again.
 If they purchase something else from you, or sign up for an upgrade, they'll need to learn how to use their new product.

 This is where it helps to have multiple onboarding teams and processes.
-Some reps should be dedicated to onboarding new customers while others should help existing ones learn how to use add-ons and upgrades.
+Some reps should be dedicated to onboarding new customers, while others should help the existing ones learn how to use add-ons and upgrades.
 Remember, repeat customers are more valuable than new ones because they're purchasing additional products with little or no acquisition cost.
-These people already trust your brand so it's up to your team to keep them happy and engaged.
+These people already trust your brand, so it's up to your team to keep them happy and engaged.

-Additionally, your onboarding process should be accessible and repeatable so new employees, or your customers' partners, can learn how to use your product.
+In addition, your onboarding process should be accessible and repeatable, so new employees, or your customers' partners, can learn how to use your product.
 Even if this comes at an additional cost, customers expect your business to make it easier for them to bring on new users.

 Great customer onboarding is your shelter in the inevitable event of churn.
-Churn happens -- but by following solid, through onboarding practices, you are guaranteeing that your company won't end up in the Business History Museum, with the dusty bones of every other old-school business who was scared of change.
+Churn happens, but by following solid onboarding practices, you can guarantee that your company won't end up in the Business History Museum, with the dusty bones of every other old-school business who was scared of change.
 So go forth, evolve, and welcome new customers with excitement, engagement, and enthusiasm.

 Editor's note: This post was originally published in January 2018 and has been updated for comprehensiveness.